Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Introduction

 Section~\ref{sec:perfect_clust} considers application of our theories to perfect spectral clustering.
 We would like to point out that this is just one of other numerous applications of the error bounds that have been derived in the previous sections.
-While we apply Lemma~D1 of \citep{abbe_fan_AOS2022}, applications in Section~\ref{sec:perfect_clust} go far beyond results in \citep{abbe_fan_AOS2022}.
 In particular, Propositions~\ref{prop:perfect_clust}~and~\ref{prop:perfect_clust_sym} in Section~\ref{sec:spec_clust} use the upper bounds in the previous sections to deliver sufficient conditions for perfect spectral clustering in the cases of non-symmetric and symmetric data matrices, respectively.
 Section~\ref{sec:didactic} compares those conditions in the case of independent Gaussian errors.
 While we are keenly aware that this setting is very well studied in the literature, our goal in Section~\ref{sec:didactic} is not to derive novel results but rather to demonstrate how various approaches to derivation of $\|\hU - U W_U\|\tinf$, offered in Sections~\ref{sec:nonsymmetric}~and~\ref{sec:symmetrized}, lead to different sufficient conditions for perfect clustering.
 Subsequently, Sections~\ref{sec:subsampled}~and~\ref{sec:multilayer} employ the theories above to random networks.
 Section~\ref{sec:subsampled} is devoted to the situation where one sub-samples nodes in a very large network, equipped with communities, and subsequently clusters those nodes.
-The process may be repeated many times to find communities in a very large network (see, e.g., \citep{chakrabarty2023sonnet}, \citep{mukherjee2021two}).
 Section~\ref{sec:multilayer} studies a multilayer network where all layers have the same set of nodes, and layers can be partitioned into groups with different subspace structures.
-Section~\ref{sec:conclusions} concludes the paper with discussion of the results.
+Section~\ref{sec:comparison} provides a comparison of the results in the present paper with the existing ones.
 The proofs of all statements in the paper are provided in Supplementary Material.